Effects of Backtracking on PageRank: Analysis of -PageRank

 \subsection{Monotonicity}

+\quad As $\mu\rightarrow\infty$, we the modified random walk will simply travel back and forth between two nodes with probability $\epsilon$ and randomly jump to another set of nodes with probability $1-\epsilon$.
+Consequently, for large $\mu$ we do not expect the value of $\mu$-PageRank for a single node.
+Furthermore, for nodes of large degree we would expect there $\mu$-PageRank value to decrease as $\mu\rightarrow\infty$ as the chances of the random walk arriving at said node will decrease due to the modified random walk getting stuck at lower degree nodes.
+We also expect the $\mu$-PageRank value of low degree nodes to increase, as a low degree node and it's neighbors have the same initial probability of being chosen in a random jump as a high degree node and the resultant modified random walk will have many more steps to this low degree node.

-\quad We conjecture that $\mu$-PageRank is a monotonic function.
-We also conjecture that the range of values of $\mu$-PageRank shrinks as $\mu\rightarrow\infty$.
-To test this conjecture, we generated a stochastic block model graph and calculated the $\mu$-PageRank centrality values of the graph for 20 different values of $\mu$ between 0 and 100.
+To test this intuition, we generated a two random graphs with average degree 4, one of size 20 and one of size 100, and calculated the $\mu$-PageRank centrality values of the graph for 20 different values of $\mu$ between 0 and 100.
 This simulates taking the limit as $\mu$ goes to infinity as we have seen most graphs of this nature have $\mu$-PageRank empirically converge to their limit before 100.
 This produces the plots seen in Figure~\ref{fig:centrality}.
-We can then take the differences between the $\mu$-PageRank values and determine if all the differences have the same sign.
-Taking into account machine error, our analysis leads us to the following conjecture: \begin{conj} The function $(\pi_\mu)_i$ is monotonic for all $i$ and for all $\alpha>0$. \end{conj}
+As expected, we see that the $\mu$-PageRank converges as $\mu\rightarrow\infty$ and that high degree nodes decrease in their value and low degree nodes increase in their value.
+Additionally, we empirically see that this convergence is monotonic.
+Based on these observations, we make the following conjecture: \begin{conj} The function $(\pi_\mu)_i$ is monotonic for all $i$ and for all $\alpha>0$. \end{conj}

 If this conjecture holds, it leads to computationally efficient comparisons between standard and non-backtracking PageRank.
 Specifically, one can compare $\infty$-PageRank with standard PageRank to determine whether the non-backtracking PageRank of a node is greater or lesser than standard PageRank.
 Due to the computational complexity of calculating non-backtracking PageRank, this can create a quick comparison between the node standard and non-backtracking PageRank values and rankings.